paulzierep/NP_epitope_predictor/README.md

 The update requires to download 3 files:

-A CSV for each epitope type, eg. B cells and T cells from the IEDB and the SDF file of the ChEBI 3 star dataset (ChEBI_complete_3star.sdf).
+A CSV for each epitope type, i.e. B cells and T cells from the IEDB and the SDF file of the ChEBI 3 star dataset (ChEBI_complete_3star.sdf).

 The update data is stored in the folder NP_epitope_predictor_gitlab/tool/ML_data_updated;